 Here are more details on the use cases the custom user id collection unlocks:

-- Send notifications to specific users: As you're able to address Batch with your own type of IDs, Custom User IDs makes the use of Transactional API and Custom Audience API much easier.
+Send notifications to specific users: As you're able to address Batch with your own type of IDs, Custom User IDs make the use of Transactional API and Custom Audience API much easier.

-- Send custom user data: You will also be able to send raw data on these user IDs from your servers using the the Custom Data API.
+Send custom user data: You will also be able to send raw data on these user IDs from your servers using the Custom Data API.

-- Improve your targeting: From Batch dashboard, you will be able to target users who are or are not logged in in your app (see the 'has Custom user ID' attribute).
+Improve your targeting: From Batch dashboard, you will be able to target users who are or are not logged in to your app (see the 'has Custom user ID' attribute).

 Understanding how Batch collects a custom user ID